-Dr Mann's lab is interested in cancer biology, particularly that relating to cell proliferation and signal transduction.
-Many cancers exhibit aberrant signal transduction and the enzymes involved can make excellent targets for therapeutic intervention.
-We aim to identify such targets, characterise their functions and establish techniques for regulating their activities.
+Dr Mann's lab is applying chemical biology techniques to cancer models, particularly those relating to cell proliferation and signal transduction.
+Many cancers exhibit aberrant signalling and the enzymes involved can make excellent targets for therapeutic intervention.
+We aim to generate chemical probes for key oncogenes and tumour suppressors to investigate their function and to act as starting points for therapeutic intervention.
 For more details, click the Research tab above.

 Enquiries are always welcome from individuals interested in pursuing research within our group.

 et al., 2021, Co-ordinated control of the Aurora B abscission checkpoint by PKC epsilon complex assembly, midbody recruitment and retention, Biochemical Journal, Vol:478, ISSN:0264-6021, Pages:2247-2263

 et al., 2021, Visualising G-quadruplex DNA dynamics in live cells by fluorescence lifetime imaging microscopy, Nature Communications, Vol:12, ISSN:2041-1723